RunYouCleverBoy/StepperMotor/README.md

 A library for stepper motor for Arduino... one that works.

 Simply initialise, copy the stride (degrees per one step) from the datasheet, and the coil pins as you connected them, one by one.
 The first is for IN1.
-Currently, it is highly optimised, as it was programmed for educational reasons...
+Currently, it is NOT highly optimised, as it was built for teaching purposes...

 Usage
 =====